DanielNeris/bootcamp-gostack-07/README.md

 ## 💻 Project

-The DevMaps is an application to search for developers around you for technologies.
+The RocketShoes is an application that simulates an e-commerce to buy tennis shoes.

 ## :rocket: Technology